 If you gave a task to workers and they are the ones to decide how they will finish it without your intervention, they are classified as independent contractors.

-If workers are paid a fixed salary and appropriate taxes are withheld, then they are employees.
+If workers get fixed salaries and appropriate taxes are withheld, then they are employees.
 They also get mandatory benefits like health insurance.

-Contractors are often paid per project and are not given benefits at all.
+Contractors get their pay per project and don’t have benefits at all.
 They pay their own taxes and are responsible for their own liability insurance.

-If workers are hired indefinitely, they are considered employees.
+If you’ll hire workers indefinitely, they already are employees.
 If hired for a specific period of time, they are contractors.

 On the other hand, the U.S. Department of Labor and most U.S. states use the ABC Test to determine workers’ status.
 If workers satisfy these 3 criteria, they are classified as independent contractors.